xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/backpressure.md

   .subscribeOnNext(() => console.log('KONAMI!'));
 ```

-On the other hand, you can also get the data within a buffer for a given amount of time with the [`bufferWithTime`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/bufferwithtime.md).
+On the other hand, you can also get the data within a buffer for a given amount of time with the [`bufferWithTime`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/bufferwithtime.md) method.
 This is useful for example if you are tracking volume of data that is coming across the network, which can then be handled uniformly.

 ```js
 var source = getStockData()